INFORMSJoC/2022.0012/subfun/README.md

 # subfun
-This folder contains 28 subfunctions of the corresponding main functions in `mainfun`.
+This folder contains 22 subfunctions of the corresponding main functions in `mainfun`, 5 functions for generating random data as well as another subfunction.

+### 22 subfunctions of the corresponding main functions in `mainfun`

 #### Subfunctions called by the main function *NALM.m* include:
   - *CholHess.m*:  Cholesky factorization of Hessian
   - *Cumpute_matrix_C.m*: calculate a matrix $C$ as a part of Hessian